lucyyutingli/CS221-Programming-Languages/README.md

 You can see the grades I recieved on each assignment within the grades folder.

-This class was taught by Professor Adam Shaw at the University of Chicago.
+This class was taught by Professor Adam Shaw at the University of Chicago in Spring 2020.